Ghislaine Maxwell's prosecutors seek inquiry into juror's sexual abuse claim

 By Luc Cohen and Jonathan Stempel

-NEW YORK, Jan 5 (Reuters) - U.S. prosecutors who last week won Ghislaine Maxwell's conviction for her role in Jeffrey Epstein's sexual abuses on Wednesday asked the trial judge to open an inquiry into one juror's statements to the media about having been a victim of sexual abuse.
+NEW YORK, Jan 5 (Reuters) - U.S. prosecutors who last week won Ghislaine Maxwell's conviction for recruiting teenagers for Jeffrey Epstein to sexually abuse on Wednesday asked the trial judge to open an inquiry into one juror's statements to the media about having been a victim of sexual abuse.

 In a letter to U.S. District Judge Alison Nathan in Manhattan, prosecutors led by U.S. Attorney Damian Williams said the juror's statements to the media "merit attention" by the court, and asked that a hearing be scheduled about one month from now.

 They also said court staff should ask the juror whether he wants a lawyer.
-Other media cited by prosecutors include the Daily Mail and The Independent, both in Britain.
+Media cited by prosecutors include Reuters, the Daily Mail and The Independent.

 Lawyers for Maxwell did not immediately respond to requests for comment.
 Scotty David did not immediately respond to a request for comment.